Recover from bullying in 15-mins a week

 Journal

 Encourage your child to express their thoughts and feelings.
-Journaling can be an excellent way to reflect and process what is happening.
+Journaling can be an excellent way to reflect and process what is happening while increasing their emotional intelligence.
 Best of all, it can lead to understanding and provide solutions.

 Writing down thoughts at the moment and developing a consistent journaling practice is the best way to see results.